Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/install-jupyterlab/deploy-jupyter-azure-portal.md

 </details>

 7. When you finish reviewing and customizing the parameters, choose **Review + Create**, and then **Create**.
-The AI Unlimited deployment takes a few minutes.
-During AI Unlimited creation, you can view the deployment status in the **Notifications** page.
+The JupyterLab deployment takes a few minutes.
+During JupyterLab creation, you can view the deployment status in the **Notifications** page.

-    After the template is deployed, connection parameters to AI Unlimited and JupyterLab with the AI Unlimited kernel are available in the **Output** tab.
+    After the template is deployed, connection parameters to JupyterLab is available in the **Output** tab.